 A first step in all my projects is to identify and commit to the outcome.

 Great solutions come from deeply understanding people and their needs.

 Human-centered design is a problem-solving approach that puts the end user at the center of all solutioning.
-Investing time in building empathy (not sympathy) means we know where to intervene, and helps identify the right intervention to pursue.
+Investing time in building empathy, not sympathy, means we know where to intervene, and helps identify the right intervention to pursue.

-Discovery includes observing people where they live and work, deeply understanding their worlds, documenting the barriers they meet and the strengths & advantages they could leverage, and learning how their environments serve them - or fail to.
+This includes observing people where they live and work, deeply understanding their worlds, documenting the barriers they meet and the strengths & advantages they could leverage, and learning how their environments serve them - or fail to.

 The insights from discovery will power your strategy & services for years.